juanantonio284/latex_notes/latex_a_primer/2_the_document.md

 <!-- ≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈***≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈ -->
 ## 3. Set `\pagenumbering`

-The style of page numbers can be specified by the command `\pagenumbering{...}` The possible arguments to this command and the resulting style of the numbers are given below:
+The style of page numbers can be specified by the command `\pagenumbering{...}`.
+This command resets the page counter and takes one of the following arguments:

 * `arabic`: Indo-Arabic numerals
 * `roman`: lowercase Roman numerals